-A written thesis is not required, but individuals who wish to complete a thesis project may apply three credit hours toward their degree requirements.
+A written thesis is not required, but individuals who wish to complete a thesis project may apply three credit hours of A&S 5540 toward their degree requirements.
 An individual who works well independently and who has a particular interest that lends itself to detailed research is especially encouraged to consider the thesis option.
-With the thesis option, the participant will select a faculty advisor other than the director of the program, who will direct the plan of study and research.
+With the thesis option, the participant will select a faculty advisor who will direct the plan of study and research.

-Two courses (6 hours) may be taken from another school at the university outside of The College of Arts and Sciences.
-No more than 12 hours at the 400 level (or 300 level when permitted by the department) can be applied to the plan of study.
+Two courses (6 hours) may be taken from another school at the university outside of the College of Arts and Sciences.
+No more than 12 hours at the 400-level (or 300-level when permitted by the department) may be applied to the plan of study.

 Relationship of the MALS to Interdisciplinary Doctoral Degrees